Hyundai Accent: Engines

+From 2003 to 2005, cars equipped with the 1.3 L engine and air conditioning are rated at 82 hp rather than being uprated to 86 hp.

 Safety

 A pre-2003 model (a three-door liftback) was crash tested by Australian Australasian New Car Assessment Program (ANCAP) under the rules as adopted by Euro NCAP.
 It scored 10.76 out of 16 points for frontal offset impact and 10.96 out of 16 in the side impact test.

 The same un-restyled model, a four-door sedan had been crash tested by Russian magazine Autoreview in 2005.
 Test was carried out to the Euro NCAP regulations.
 Despite the lack of airbags (which are not available in the cheapest version of Accent on the Russian market) it scored 9.9 of 16 for frontal impact.

 The 2003 restyled model was tested by ANCAP as well.
 The three-door liftback scored 9.19 of 16 points for frontal impact and 9.76 out of 16 in the side impact crash test.

 Third generation (MC; 2005)

-Hyundai introduced a new-generation Accent (MC) at the 2005 New York International Auto Show.
-A new exterior, larger interior, and CVVT engine are the notable features.
+Hyundai introduced a new-generation Accent (MC) at the 2005 New York International Auto Show.A new exterior, larger interior, and CVVT engine are the notable features.

 A single trim level, GLS, was available in the US for the sedan.
 Hyundai began selling the 3-door hatchback in the United States during the spring 2006 as a 2007 model year vehicle.
 The 3-door was available in two trims – GS and SE.
 In 2010, Forbes named the Accent amongst the ten worst cars for depreciation.

 In Europe, this model was heavily promoted by the motoring press, and even Hyundai themselves, as a "stopgap" model – that it was intended merely to plug the gap in Hyundai's range until a brand new small family car was launched in 2007.
 The new car, the Hyundai i30, replaced both the Accent and the larger Hyundai Elantra.
-The name change helped to distance the new model from the budget reputation of the Accent, and also to highlight that the new car can truly compete in the small family hatchback sector – something the Accent was slightly too small to do, and the Elantra too large.
+The name change helped to distance the new model from the budget reputation of the Accent, and also to position the car in the small family hatchback sector – something the Accent was slightly too small to do, and the Elantra too large.
 The Accent continued to be sold in the U.S. in 2008 with an instrument panel overhaul and standard rear cupholders in the SE model.